minghai-jiang/biodiversity-app/public/markdown/tutorial.md

-This document is meant as a brief tutorial for anyone who wants to use Ellipsis-Earth data through our API for analysis.

-Our database stores a treasure of GeoData aqcuired by our cluster and we suport a large number of requests rendering data, geometries and visualisations.
-In this tutorial we will step by step go through all possible requests you can make to our server.
+Our database stores a treasure of GeoData aqcuired by our cluster.
+We suport a large number of requests rendering data, geometries and visualisations on this database.
+This tutorial, meant for people who want to start using the Ellipsis-Earth API for analysis or reporting purposes.
+It will take you through all relevant requests you can make to our server.

 This document is meant as a quick tutorial to get you started.
 It will show you all the options without going into depth or specifics.
-To see the full potential and power of the API when applied to certain use cases, please visit one of our demo-notebooks in the Ellipsis-Gallery.
-The tutorial is directed to Python users, but should be readeble for people using other languages as well.
+To see the full potential and power of the API when applied to specific use cases, please visit one of our demo-notebooks in the Ellipsis-Gallery.
+This tutorial is directed to Python users, but should be readable for people using other languages as well.

-The Ellipsis API suports a number of feedback and download requests, as well as tile layers for all maps.
-As these are meant for app developers and not for analists, these are not treated in the tutorial.
-See the documentation for more information on this topic.
+Some of the for analysis lesser relevant API calls in the documentation are skipped.

 # Contents